How to Use the RADAR Framework

 Benefits of Web Metadata

-To check if a webpage has RADAR metadata, paste this into your browser console:
+To verify if a webpage has RADAR metadata, paste this into your browser console:

 Join the Community